kevinburke/doony/readme.md

 2. Run `git update-index --skip-worktree manifest.json` so you don't accidentally commit your `manifest.json` change.

-3. Open [chrome://extensions](chrome://extensions) and click "Load unpacked extension".
+3. Open [chrome://extensions](chrome://extensions).
+Check "Developer mode" if it's not already.
+Click "Load unpacked extension".

 4. Navigate to this repo and click "Open"